spectrocloud/librarium/content/docs/02.5-architecture/04-networking-ports.md

 # SaaS Network Communications and Ports

-The network ports for Palette in SaaS mode and on-prem are listed below.
+The following ports must be reachable from a network perspective for Palette SaaS to function correctly.

 ![SaaS Network Diagram with ports](/architecture_networking-ports_saas-network-diagram.png "title=SaaS Network Diagram with ports")